forwardemail/forwardemail.net/app/views/docs/alumni-email-forwarding-university-case-study/index.md

 * [Conclusion](#conclusion)

+## Foreword

+We've built the world's most secure, private, and flexible email forwarding service for prestigious universities and their alumni.

+In the competitive landscape of higher education, maintaining lifelong connections with alumni is not just a matter of tradition—it's a strategic imperative.
+One of the most tangible ways universities foster these connections is through alumni email addresses, providing graduates with a digital identity that reflects their academic heritage.

+At Forward Email, we've partnered with some of the world's most prestigious educational institutions to revolutionize how they manage alumni email services.
+Our enterprise-grade email forwarding solution now powers the alumni email systems for the [University of Cambridge](https://en.wikipedia.org/wiki/University_of_Cambridge), the [University of Maryland](https://en.wikipedia.org/wiki/University_of_Maryland,_College_Park), [Tufts University](https://en.wikipedia.org/wiki/Tufts_University), and [Swarthmore College](https://en.wikipedia.org/wiki/Swarthmore_College), collectively serving thousands of alumni worldwide.

+This blog post explores how our [open-source](https://en.wikipedia.org/wiki/Open-source_software), privacy-focused email forwarding service has become the preferred solution for these institutions, the technical implementations that make it possible, and the transformative impact it's had on both administrative efficiency and alumni satisfaction.

 ## Dramatic Cost Savings with Stable Pricing

 The financial benefits of our solution are substantial, especially when compared to the continuously increasing prices of traditional email providers: